Western States Hockey League: History

-Year one consisted of six teams, spanning Arizona, California, Nevada and Utah, with all member clubs playing a 30-game schedule operating as Tier III Junior B teams.
+Year one consisted of six teams, spanning Arizona, California, Nevada, and Utah, with all member clubs playing a 30-game schedule and operating as Tier III Junior B teams.
 The league was founded by Dr. Don Thorne and the Thorne Cup championship trophy was named in his recognition.
 The Anaheim Jr. Ducks won the first Thorne Cup Championship that season and was the last franchise from the inaugural season still in existence as the Long Beach Bombers until 2019.
 The Long Beach franchise was sold and the Bombers brand was then used as an expansion team called the Barrhead Bombers.

 Current commissioner Ron White took over operation of the WSHL in 1995 and continued to expand the league footprint.
 In 2007, the WSHL upgraded their league status from the Tier III Junior B level to Junior A to attract higher quality prospects.

 In 2011, the league joined the Amateur Athletic Union (AAU) and dropped its USA Hockey sanctioning leading to the loss of its most successful franchise, the Phoenix Polar Bears, while adding many new teams.
 After the WSHL's success without USA Hockey, the United Hockey Union (UHU) was formed under the AAU sanctioning along with the Northern States Hockey League (NSHL) and the Midwest Junior Hockey League (MWJHL).
 The UHU leagues continued to operate with Tier III Junior A player requirements.

-The WSHL has had numerous teams participate and win the USA Hockey and UHU National Championship over the years and most recently, the El Paso Rhinos were crowned the United Hockey Union National Champions in 2014.
+The WSHL has had numerous teams participate in and win the USA Hockey and UHU National Championship over the years.
+Most recently, the El Paso Rhinos were crowned the United Hockey Union National Champions in 2014.
 The WSHL has had great success in moving players on to the college hockey ranks through the "Western States Shootout", an annual all-league showcase held every December in Las Vegas, Nevada.
 The event averages in excess of 80 scouts in attendance, all of whom are looking to bolster their roster for the following season.